 You'll find a number of resources available to you on the MailChimp site as you learn more about email marketing, including our video resources, a glossary of terms, and our searchable Knowledge Base of how-to and troubleshooting articles.

-MailChimp is based on three basic tasks of email marketing: managing subscriber lists, building email campaigns, and reviewing campaign reports.
+MailChimp is based on three basic tasks of email marketing: manage subscriber lists, build email campaigns, and review campaign reports.

 The foundation of great email marketing is a clean, updated list of email contacts, who we call "subscribers."
-When you create a list in MailChimp, you'll be prompted to input default information like who your emails come from and how your subscribers got on your list.
+When you create a list in MailChimp, you're prompted to input default information like who your emails come from and how your subscribers got on your list.